Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ##### Treasure

 If the characters explore this crypt after summoning the ghost of Pidlwick in area K36, they find a small, flat wooden box on the marble slab next to Pidlwick's bones.
-The box contains a full deck of illusions.
+The box contains a full [[5.
+Mechanics/Items/Deck Of Illusions.md\|deck of illusions]].

 #### Crypt 10